HanaTensor/0sm-skills/06/papers.md

 ### Key Results

-**Tomonaga-Thomas Ejection Mechanism.** The photon sphere is perpetually accelerated by the radiation gradient at v_ZB ≈ 0.04c.
-Thomas precession in Tomonaga's kinematic sense naturally arises, generating angular momentum Ω_T that peaks at θ = π/2 and constitutes the outward centrifugal-like stress driving fragment ejection.
+**Thomas-Precession Ejection Mechanism.** The photon sphere is perpetually accelerated by the radiation gradient at v_ZB ≈ 0.04c.
+Thomas precession, as physically interpreted by Tomonaga, naturally arises, generating angular momentum Ω_T that peaks at θ = π/2 and constitutes the outward centrifugal-like stress driving fragment ejection.

 **Closure of Paper #34's Three Open Questions.**
 - (i) Mediating quantum: photon-sphere fragment ejected at θ = π/2